junrar/junrar/README.md

 # Junrar

 Read and extracts from a .rar file.
-Supported RAR formats are V4 and lower.
 This is a fork of the junrar codebase, formerly on sourceforge.

 Code may not be used to develop a RAR (WinRAR) compatible archiver.

+## Supported features

+- RAR 4 and lower (there is no RAR 5 support)
+- password protected archives.
+Archives with encrypted headers are not yet supported.
+- extract from `File` and `InputStream`
+- extract to `File` and `OutputStream`

 ## Installation